anishparikh56-ai/security-tooling/Readme.md

 - Cloud metadata harvester (169.254.169.254 tester for every provider)

 > P.S.
 I used Grok because of unrestricted tokens or whatever they call it.
 No rate limits and premium subs required.
 Grok was always so smart.
 Highly underestimated.
 This project has been birthed during Thanksgiving weekend.
 I hope everyone is thankful for such awesome slop.

+> Still working on such projects in spite of all the hateful, spiteful and toxic elements.